scalesql/popmaint/README.md

 TODO
 ----
+* Make the console logger just be default slog.
+Nothing special.
+It needs to be narrower.
 * What does `dev` flag do?
 * Need to write better JSON field stuff
-* Only log successful completions stuff through slog
+* Only log successful completions stuff through the passed in logger
     * All the "I'm working on stuff" goes through stdout to `slog.Info`
 * logx?
 For nested groups?
 * Just log to stdout until the logger is setup